i314-campbell-wi19/project-tutorials/dhcp-server.md

 Using the resources provided or other tutorials, edit `/etc/dhcp/dhcpd.conf` and configure the DHCP server to distribute addresses within your predefined address range.

+> Note: The stock configuration provides plenty of example subnet declarations.
+If you are using the this file, you should comment out the lines at the top of the file that specify global settings for nameservers and domain (we won’t use them right now).

+* You'll need to determine the network ID and subnet mask (in dotted decimal form) to add a network block into the dhcpd.conf file.
 * Configure a contiguous `range` of IP addresses for the DHCP pool out of the address range you selected earlier.
-* Exclude your Pi's static IP address from the DHCP pool (we don't want to give it away)
+* Exclude your Pi's static IP address from the DHCP pool (we don't want to give it away).
 * You should not specify any additional options within the DHCP block at this point in time.

-> Note: The stock configuration provides plenty of example subnet declarations.
-If you are using the this file, you should comment out the lines at the top of the file that specify global settings for nameservers and domain (we won’t use them right now).

 ### Test DHCP Server
 Use `systemctl` to restart the DHCP service as shown here: